dsherret/DefinitelyTyped/types/react-table/Readme.md

   UseSortByHooks,
   UseSortByInstanceProps,
   UseSortByOptions,
-  UseSortByState
+  UseSortByState,
-} from 'react-table'
+} from "react-table";

-declare module 'react-table' {
+declare module "react-table" {
   // take this file as-is, or comment out the sections that don't apply to your plugin configuration

   export interface TableOptions<D extends Record<string, unknown>>